Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <img src="images/figure-11.png" title="An example of the fields array." alt="An example of the fields array (layers[id].fields[]) resource of a scene service layer illustrating different supported types of feature attribute fields.
 The fields array describes an attribute field with respect to its key, name, type and alias.">
 <p>Figure 11: An example of the fields array (layers[id].fields[id]) resource of a scene service layer illustrating different supported types of feature attribute fields.
 The fields array describes an attribute field with respect to its name, type and alias.</p>
 </div>
-Clients can use the key property (layers[id].attributeStorageInfo[].key) of the attributeStorageInfo to uniquely identify and request the attribute resource throught a new RESTful API, called attributes.
+Clients can use the key property (layers[id].attributeStorageInfo[].key) of the attributeStorageInfo to uniquely identify and request the attribute resource through a RESTful API, called attributes.
 Clients use the attributeStorageInfo metadata to decode the retrieved attribute binary content.

-**The attribute resource header contains :**
+**The attribute resource header contains:**

 - A header section of 4 bytes with the count of features.
 The count value is present in all attribute resources.
 For attributes with string resources, header has an additional 4 bytes indicating the total byte count of the string attribute values.
 - For all numerical field types, the header section is followed by the attribute values array record.
 The attribute values must always begin at an offset that is divisible by the byte length of a single value.
 If the header does not end at such an offset, the necessary amount of padding is inserted between the header and the attribute values.